State v. Johnson (GPS tracking)

 This case falls into the legal category of: Due Process

-A Butler County Sheriff’s Deputy secretly attached a GPS tracking device to Mr. Johnson’s vehicle when it was parked on the street across from Johnson’s home.
-The officer did not have a warrant or contact a judge for authorization.
+A Butler County Sheriff’s Deputy secretly attached a GPS-tracking device to Mr. Johnson’s vehicle while it was parked on the street across from Johnson’s home.
+The officer did not have a warrant or contact a judge to seek authorization.
 The sheriff’s department suspected Johnson of drug trafficking and decided to use the GPS tracking device after concluding that round-the-clock visual surveillance was impractical.
 The deputies tracked Johnson’s van for six days as it traveled through at least three states.
 Their tracking came to an end at a “traffic stop” conducted at gunpoint by over a dozen sheriff deputies and state police officers.
 No contraband was found in Johnson’s vehicle, but contraband was found in his associate’s vehicle which had also been stopped.

-It violates an individual’s Fourth Amendment rights for law enforcement to secretly attach a GPS tracking device without a warrant.
+It is a violation of an individual’s Fourth Amendment rights for law enforcement to secretly attach a GPS-tracking device without a warrant.
 Courts across the country are divided on this issue, and this is a case of first impression in the Ohio Supreme Court.

 Johnson was arrested and charged.
 Prior to trial, Johnson filed a motion to suppress all evidence obtained or resulting from the warrantless GPS tracking.
 The trial court overruled the motion.
-Johnson entered a no contest plea and appealed.
-The 12th District Court of Appealed affirmed Johnson’s conviction.
+Johnson entered a plea of “no contest” and appealed his conviction.
+The Twelfth District Court of Appeals affirmed Johnson’s conviction.
 Johnson asked the Ohio Supreme Court to hear his appeal, and the Court accepted the case.